pals-ttic/fastmap/README.md

 GLOMAP/COLMAP container:
 - the singularity container `.sif` is in the data repo.
 - the docker container and Dockerfile are [here](https://hub.docker.com/r/haochenw/glomap/tags)

+## Limitations
+This method works best on datasets with high quality images intended for dense 3D reconstruction (e.g. as a proprocessing step before NeRF).
+It trade robustness for simplicity and speed, so is not particularly careful in countering the negative effect of outlier matches.
+In cases like sparse scene coverage, low quality matching, degenerate motions (e.g. colinear translation), it is less robust than COLMAP and GLOMAP, and is prone to catastrophic failures.

 ## BibTeX
 If you use this tool for your research please cite the following paper